ollymonger/capital-quiz-test/README.md

 - A button to restart
 - Responsive UI
 - Should continue till the user chooses to exit the application.
+- FE network tab must never see the correct answer until the user has answered for security reasons.

 ## Future considerations